AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-audience.md

     >
     >The audience label must be unique within the current sandbox.
 It cannot be the same label as any existing audience.

 1. Use the Audience Mappings section to select the fields you want to bring over with the newly created audience.
-To do this, click **Add Audience Mapping** then choose the source and target audience fields.
+To do this, select **Add Audience Mapping** then choose the source and target audience fields.

     Repeat the operation to add as many audience mappings as needed.